actions/importer-issue-ops/Readme.md

 # Valet Issue Ops

+The Valet IssueOps template repository provides the functionality necessary to run Valet commands through GitHub Actions and Issues, allowing you to migrate your CI/CD workflows without needing to install software on your local machine.
+This approach is especially useful for organizations that want to enable self-service migrations to GitHub Actions.

-Valet is a tool to help facilitate migrations to GitHub Actions.
-Valet supports migrating pipelines from Jenkins, Azure DevOps, GitLab CI, Circle CI, and Travis CI to GitHub Actions.
-This repository provides functionality that wraps the Valet CLI to allow it to be orchestrated through GitHub Actions and Issues.
+Valet helps facilitate the migration of Azure DevOps, Circle CI, GitLab CI, Jenkins, and Travis CI pipelines to GitHub Actions.
+Valet is distributed as a CLI and offers three commands you can use to migrate pipelines:

+`audit`: An audit will fetch all the pipelines defined in an existing CI server, convert each pipeline to its equivalent in GitHub Actions, and write a report that summarizes how complete of a migration Valet can provide.
+`dry-run`: A dry run will fetch a single pipeline definition, convert it to its equivalent in GitHub Actions, and write a file (or files) to disk containing the converted workflow.
+`migrate`: A migration will fetch a single pipeline definition, convert it to its equivalent in GitHub Actions, and open a pull request to a repository with the converted workflow.

-> Valet is in a private preview and customers must be onboarded prior to using the Valet Issue Ops workflow.
-Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to enquire about getting into the private preview.
+> Because Valet is in private preview, customers must be onboarded prior to using the Valet IssueOps workflow.
+Please reach out to GitHub Sales to inquire about being added to the private preview.

-Note: this repository is informally maintained by GitHub.
-Support can be requested by creating an issue in this repository.
-We'll be available to provide support Monday through Friday between the hours of 9 AM EST and 5 PM PST.
+**Note**: You can request support by using [this](https://github.com/valet-customers/issue-ops/issues/new?assignees=&labels=support&template=support.md&title=) template to create an issue.
+The Valet team responds to support requests Monday through Friday between the hours of 9AM EST and 5PM PST.

 ## Getting started